RJPearson94/terraform-provider-twilio/docs/resources/serverless_asset_version.md

 - `date_created` - The date in RFC3339 format that the asset version was created
 - `date_updated` - The date in RFC3339 format that the asset version was updated
 - `url` - The url of the asset version

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `create` - (Defaults to 10 minutes) Used when creating the asset version
+- `read` - (Defaults to 5 minutes) Used when retrieving the asset version